US: At least 8 killed in shootings at Atlanta-area massage parlors | DW | 17.03.2021

 At least eight people have been killed in two different locations, in Atalanta and in nearby Cherokee County.
-Authorities are seeking a suspect captured on surveillance footage driving an SUV.
+A 21-year-old man has been arrested.

 The Cherokee Sheriff’s Office released this image of law enforcement cars blocking the area of a shooting in the Atlanta area